qbicsoftware/mtb-parser-lib/README.md

-# qbic-centraxx-mtb-wf
+# qbic-mtbparser
-A simple workflow for diagnostic variant information parsing and transfer to CentraXX
+A simple module that provides parser for different diagnostic variant information as part of the Molecular Tumor Board data provisioning in Tübingen.